Galactic Dynamics from Boundary Parity

 \text{Electroweak} \;\longleftrightarrow\; \text{QM} \;\longleftrightarrow\; \text{GR} \;\longleftrightarrow\; \text{Cosmology} \;\longleftrightarrow\; \text{Galactic Dynamics} \;\longleftrightarrow\; \text{Dark Energy} \;\longleftrightarrow\; \text{Structure Formation}

 The final two links were established by the moraine crust analysis and sharpened by the 15-knot freeform spline diagnostic.
 The \rho_\Lambda enhancement from the crust — structured as a transcritical undular bore with a soliton-plus-wake pair at z_b, a recovery-zone node at the M(z) = 1 crossing (z = 1.588), and a cosmologically chirped downstream wave train — produces the dark energy evolution measured by DESI DR2.
 The 15-knot spline achieves \chi^2_\text{total} = 9.68 (vs \LambdaCDM’s 29.0), with H_0(\text{local}) = 71.8 km/s/Mpc.
 Dividing out the dark energy amplification reveals a monotonically decreasing bare carrier — the rank-ordered structure that the Whitham modulation equations require for any KdV undular bore.
-The G_\text{eff} suppression, with disruption efficiency \eta_\text{crust} = 2\alpha_{mf}^2 = 0.181 set by the Weinberg angle, suppresses structure growth to S_8 \approx 0.78 — resolving the 2–3\sigma tension between Planck CMB (S_8 = 0.832) and weak lensing surveys.
+The G_\text{eff} suppression, with disruption efficiency \eta_\text{crust} = 2\alpha_{mf}^2 = 0.181 at the transcritical crossing (plus a Weinberg-reduced downstream channel at 0.139) set by the Weinberg angle, suppresses structure growth to S_8 = 0.816 — landing just outside the weak-lensing band and easing the 2–3\sigma tension with Planck CMB (S_8 = 0.832).
 The same mutual friction parameter \alpha_{mf} that governs the MOND boundary physics also sets the crust’s disruption efficiency — one coupling constant connecting galactic dynamics to cosmic structure formation.

 Next Steps